sekwah41/Advanced-Portals/README.md

 The api isn't implemented in this version, sorry for any inconvenience.
 Check the recode tree for possibly a working recode at some point.

 # Contributing

+Don't worry about updating the file numbers in `bungee.yml`, `plugin.yml` and `AdvancedPortalsPlugin.java`.
+They will be updated automatically before builds.

 Please ensure that your commits are in the following style for PR's

 https://www.conventionalcommits.org/en/v1.0.0/